ashayp22/Recogg/README.md

 So, in order to prove that technology can be used to create an attendance system that can save employers and schools time, money, and resources, we created Recogg, the first-ever AI-driven, multi-platform, and scalable attendance system.
 Recogg uses:

-* A camera and facial recognition to track attendance
+* A camera and facial recognition to track attendance - this increases the efficiency and accuracy of attendance tracking
-* A database and storage container to save an organization's attendance data
+* A database and storage container to save an organization's attendance data - this provides a secure and organized structure for attendance data
-* A web interface, Raspberry Pi, and LCD screen to display an organization's information
+* A web interface, Raspberry Pi, and LCD screen to display an organization's information - this allows users to interact and monitor the system

 Recogg was developed in 7 weeks as an [internship project](https://www.itexps.net/internship-programs) and developed as a concept/prototype for future production-level projects.